leobalter/data-binding-slides/slides/index.md

 # So what should I do?

-## You can play, you can experiment, you should give it a try
+## You should play, experiment, and give it a try

 .right-column[
 ```